Do you have an extra $500? Harrisburg tax confusion could cost that and more

 “Nobody should be taken advantage of,” Howells said.
 “You work hard for your money and you should be able to keep it and not just be giving it out for reasons that you don’t even know.”

-Howells spent several months trying to get answers about Harrisburg’s earned income tax (EIT), the portion of your income you pay if you live in the city.
-Harrisburg’s EIT used to be one percent, with .5 percent going to the city and .5 percent going to the school district.
+Howells spent several months trying to get answers about Harrisburg’s earned income tax, the portion of your income you pay if you live in the city.
+Harrisburg’s EIT used to be one percent, with 0.5 percent going to the city and 0.5 percent going to the school district.

 If your total household income is $50,000, you went from paying $500 to $1,000.